inesp/inesp.github.io/_posts/2020-01-01-building-teams.md

 ---
-title: How to build a successful team in a culture obsessed with frontmen?
+title: How to build a successful team in a culture obsessed with lone heroes?
 tags: people
 biblio:
   - title: "How to answer ‘Are you a team player?’ in an interview"